Juanx65/ArtTRT/README.md

 *  Latency shows the minimum / average / maximum time per batch after warm-up.

-* To create an engine with a batch size other than 1, it's essential to generate the cache data for pre-processing beforehand using an engine of batch size 1.
-As it stands, the current code does not permit the creation of cache or pre-processing data for int8 optimization with any batch size other than 1.
+* For every engine of int8 precision with different batch size created with build_trt, you need to delete the `cache` file for the script to create one new with the correct batch size, in the future this will have a flag to restore cache option.

 <details><summary> YOLOv8 </summary>